I attended a leadership summit that a friend invited me to.

 Are you going to get them all done?

-It’s the same exponential effect that I had from taking away only 2 items from an entire 2 day seminar.
+It’s the same exponential effect I had from taking away only 2 items from an entire 2 day seminar.

 You can move on to the next and build on your exponential growth.